danrobinson94/Gordle/README.md

 On startup, the game selects a random five letter word from its dictionary.
 User will have 6 tries to guess this word.

+The app currently displays the correct word after each attempt to help with code review.

 After each attempt, the game gives you feedback on the letters from your word:

 Green letters - Correct letters in the correct place.